-Genetic diversity among chromosomes carrying H1- and H2-adaptive alleles was assessed after 10,000 generations.
-We designed our sampling after stickleback evolutionary history, where genetic variation available to new freshwater populations is sampled from the marine population, by sampling chromosomes exclusively from habitat H1.
-We then calculated nucleotide diversity (π) within and among chromosomes of the two allelic states in non-overlapping 1000 bp (1 cM) bins.
-Below, we fold the calculations of nucleotide diversity about the locally adaptive locus to emphasize the effects of evolutionary forces on π at a given distance from the locus.
-These summaries mirror our estimates of genetic variation on stickleback chromosomes and theoretical work (Charlesworth et al. 1997).
+Genetic diversity among chromosomes carrying H1- and H2-adaptive alleles was assessed at the end of the selection phase.
+We sampled 10 chromosomes of each allelic state and calculated nucleotide diversity (π) and Watterson’s θ (θW) within and among chromosomes of the two allelic states in non-overlapping 250 bp (0.025 cM) bins.
+We include results from θW because this statistic is based on the number of segregating sites and is therefore more reflective of the abundance of sequence variation and less affected by shifts in allele frequencies.
+We fold the calculations of genetic diversity about the locally adaptive locus to emphasize the effects of evolutionary forces on π at a given distance from the locus (Figure 2C).
+These summaries mirror our estimates of genetic variation on stickleback chromosomes and results from theoretical work on the effects of local adaptation on linked variation (Charlesworth et al. 1997).

 Laboratory crosses and genetic mapping

-To compare how heterogenous genomic divergence on the physical map is distributed across the genetic map, we generated mapping families from laboratory lines of fish derived from the Boot Lake and Rabbit Slough populations, as well as an F1 hybrid female produced from a cross between a Boot Lake female and a Rabbit Slough male.
-These crosses allowed us to examine variation in the recombinational landscape within and among chromosomes and across multiple genetic backgrounds.
+To compare how heterogenous genomic divergence on the physical map is distributed across the genetic map, we generated mapping families from laboratory lines of fish derived from the Boot Lake and an F1 hybrid female produced from a cross between a Boot Lake female and a Rabbit Slough male.
+These crosses allowed us to examine variation in the recombinational landscape within and among chromosomes in distinct, evolutionarily relevant genetic backgrounds.
+We also generated a genetic map of a Rabbit Slough-derived male (Figures SXX) but, because ecotype was confounded with sex, we limit our discussion to the Boot Lake and hybrid maps.

 All maps were constructed using a pseudo-testcross design, which takes advantage of existing heterozygosity in outbred individuals without the need to generate inbred lines or F1 mapping parents.
-To generate mapping families from Boot Lake and Rabbit Slough lines, we manually crossed unrelated individuals from each line.
+To generate the Boot Lake mapping family, we manually crossed unrelated lab-reared individuals.
 We mapped the F1 hybrid female by backcrossing it to a Boot Lake male.
 All progeny were raised to 14 days post-fertilization, euthanized with MS-222 (Sigma Aldrich), and fixed in 95% ethanol.
 We extracted genomic DNA from whole progeny and from pectoral and caudal fins from all parents using proteinase K digestion (Qiagen) followed by DNA purification with SPRI beads.

-RAD genotyping of progeny and parents was used to identify segregating haplotypes for use as genetic markers.
-We used the original single-digest RAD-seq protocol (Baird et al. 2008) with the restriction enzyme SbfI, which cuts genomic DNA at approximately 22,000 sites in the stickleback genome.
-All RAD libraries were multiplexed by family at equimolar ratios except for
+RAD genotyping of progeny and parents was used to identify segregating haplotypes using a RAD-seq protocol similar to that described previously but using the restriction enzyme SbfI.

-mapping parents, which were multiplexed at twice the concentration of the progeny to increase sequencing depth.
-The Boot Lake mapping family was sequenced in two lanes on an Illumina HiSeq2000.
-The Rabbit Slough family was sequenced on a single HiSeq2000 lane.
-The F1 family was sequenced in one lane on an Illumina HiSeq2500.

 RAD-seq data from all mapping crosses were processed with the Stacks analysis pipeline (Catchen et al. 2013b).
 We demultiplexed and quality filtered sequences with process_shortreads and aligned them to the stickleback reference genome with GSNAP (Wu and Nacu 2010).
 We used ref_map.pl to identify RAD tags and call genotypes.
 The Stacks component program genotypes was used identify segregating markers for export to genetic mapping software.
 We specified a minimum coverage of 3x to call individual genotypes and required that a marker be genotyped in at least 50% of progeny.